-Notwithstanding the Board currently does not have a Lead Independent Director, the Independent Directors make up half of the Board, and will make up majority of the Board following the retirement of Ms Chu Yin Ling, Karen at the forthcoming AGM.
+Notwithstanding the Board currently does not have a Lead Independent Director, the Independent Directors make up majority of the Board.
 The Independent Directors meet amongst themselves without the presence of the Management where necessary and will provide feedback to the Management after such meetings.
 As such, the Board is satisfied that there is a strong independent element to contribute to effective decision making.
 The Independent Directors collectively are and will continue to be available to Shareholders as a channel of communication between Shareholders and the Board and/or Management.
 The Board will appoint a Lead Independent Director as and when deemed appropriate.